arienshibani/ccommits-scope-builder/README.md

 Given the folder structure above, after placing the script at root level and executing it with `node index.js` you get the results depicted below.
 An automatically populated list of scopes for your project.

 ### Result
+The folder paths will be saved as available scopes in your local workspace settings after execution.
 ```json
 {
   // .vscode/settings.json